Disability Now

-Disability Now was a UK magazine for disabled people, published by UK disability charity Scope.
-It was first published in 1984 as a newspaper and continued in that form until 2008, when it was redesigned as an A4 magazine with a greater emphasis on lifestyle and features.
-During this time, current editor Ian Macare was hired, becoming the first disabled editor of Disability Now.
+Disability Now was a UK magazine for disabled people, published by UK disability charity Scope(previously known as the National Spastics Society).

+It was first published in 1984 as a newspaper and continued in that form until 2008, when it was redesigned as an A4 magazine with a greater emphasis on lifestyle features than previously.
+During this time, Ian Macare became the first disabled person to edit a British disability-focused publication.
 In 2012 it moved to an online only format, with the last print edition in September 2012.

 In December 2016, Scope announced the closure of the then-online only publication but would "continue publishing DN-branded content on its own website".